 Mr. Barliant has been recognized annually by the Leading Lawyers Network, Super Lawyers, and Best Lawyers.
 He was named by Chambers USA 2014 as a leading lawyer in the United States in Bankruptcy/Restructuring.
 He is currently a member of the ABI (Business Reorganization Committee), ABA (Business Law Section), and NCBJ (Former Judges Section) and is a former Chair of the Bankruptcy and Reorganizations Committee of the CBA.
 He is a Fellow in the American College of Bankruptcy and served as the College’s Regent for the Seventh Circuit.

-Previously, Mr. Morris served as a CFO, SVP Finance and Global Corporate Development of VIVUS, Inc. from November 2004 to December 2013.
+Prior to that, Mr. Morris served as a CFO, SVP finance and global corporate development of VIVUS, Inc. from November 2004 to December 2013.
 At VIVUS Mr. Morris oversaw finance, corporate development, IT, human resources, legal, and investor relations functions.

-Mr. Morris serves as a non-executive director of PAION Inc., the US subsidiary of PAION AG, a publically traded company based in Germany.
-He graduated cum laude with a BS in Business with emphasis in Accounting from California State University, Chico, and is a Certified Public Accountant.
+Mr. Morris serves as a non-executive director of PAION Inc., the US subsidiary of PAION AG, a publicly traded company based in Germany.
+He graduated cum laude with a BS in business with emphasis in accounting from California State University, Chico, and is a Certified Public Accountant.